chrisdev/chrisdev.github.com/content/setup-your-mac-for-python-development.rst

 Upgrade your Terminal: Install Iterm 2
 --------------------------------------
-You going to need a decent terminal application for your command line work.
+You're going to need a decent terminal application for your command line work.
-While the bundled OS X terminal application has gotten a lot better with recent releases of the ``OS X`` but it still has a way to go to match `Item2 <http://www.iterm2.com/>`_.
+While the bundled OS X terminal application has gotten a lot better with recent releases of the ``OS X`` it still has a way to go to match `Item2 <http://www.iterm2.com/>`_.
 Some of the many features of ``Iterm`` are listed `here <http://www.iterm2.com/#/section/features/full_screen>`_.
 So use `Item2 <http://www.iterm2.com/>`_ as your terminal.

 Install XCode: You'll need at least the Command Line Tools
 ----------------------------------------------------------
-You need to install either the full version ``Xode`` or at least to the Command line tools.
+You need to install either the full version ``Xcode`` or at least to the Command line tools.
 These can be actually installed from the command line by entering the following in you terminal window